MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dial-pad-configuration.md

 ## User has Microsoft Calling Plan OR is enabled for Direct Routing

-**If the user has Microsoft Calling Plan**, you must ensure that the **CapabilityStatus attribute is set to Enabled** and that the **Capability Plan is set to MCOPSTN**.
+**If the user has Microsoft Calling Plan**, you must ensure that the **CapabilityStatus attribute is set to Enabled**, and that the **Capability Plan is set to MCOPSTN**.
 You might see MCOPSTN1, MCOPSTN2, and so on.
-All are acceptable--as long as the the Capability Plan starts with MCOPSTN.
+All are acceptable--as long as the Capability Plan starts with MCOPSTN.

 To check the attributes, use the following command: